dustinpfister/blog_posts/_posts/threejs-object-loader.md

 ### 1.2 - The toJSON method of Objects

 So hand coding JSON files is all find and good, but lets get real here this is not how to go about creating these kinds of assets right?
 Well no there is of course the toJSON method that can be called off of any object3d class based object to which I want an object in the format that is used for the object loader, and then I can pass that to JSON.stringify.
 However I have found that the results that this kind of generator creates is not always what I might want, so it still seems like I need to hack over it a little.
 However depending on how you aim to use the object loader you might not need to bother with that.
-In this demo I will write about one issue that I have fond when it comes to the position of objects and the use of the Object3d.toJSON generator.
+In this demo I will write about one issue that I have found when it comes to the position of objects and the use of the Object3d.toJSON generator.
+Well for some it might be an issue, but for others its just the way it should be done, I'll explain.

 ```js
 // ---------- ----------